VeraLiconaResearchGroup/Benchmarking_TSDiscretizations/matlabDiscreeTest/README.md

 *.mat:
 data file for example use;

-main_*.m: example files for TEDIE procedure that uses benchmark.m;
+main_*.m: example files for DiscreeTest procedure that uses benchmark.m;

 ##------- GITHUB ---------##